FreeApophis/TrueCrypt/Readme.txt

 Requirements for Building TrueCrypt for Windows:
 ------------------------------------------------

-- Microsoft Visual Studio .NET 2003 (version 7.1) or compatible
+- Microsoft Visual Studio 2005
+- Microsoft Windows SDK 6.0 or later
 - Windows 2003 SP1 Driver Development Kit (build 3790.1830) or compatible

+Note: All .sys and .exe files in official TrueCrypt binary packages are digitally signed with the digital certificate of the TrueCrypt Foundation, which was issued by a certification authority.
+The 64-bit editions of Windows Vista and in some cases (e.g. playback of HD DVD content) also the 32-bit editions of Windows Vista do not allow the TrueCrypt driver to run without an appropriate digital signature.
+A digital signature and all related digital certificates are embeded in (located at the end of) the file they pertain to.

 Instructions for Building TrueCrypt for Windows:
 ------------------------------------------------

-1) Open 'Driver\Makefile' and change the 'DDK' variable to point to your Windows DDK directory
+1) Set the 'WINDDK_3790_1830' environment variable to point to the Windows DDK root directory.
+Alternatively, edit the 'DDK' variable in the file 'Driver\Makefile'.
-2) Open the 'TrueCrypt.sln' solution in Microsoft Visual Studio
+2) Open the 'TrueCrypt.sln' solution in Microsoft Visual Studio.
-3) Make sure 'All' is the active solution configuration
+3) Make sure 'All' is the active solution configuration.
-4) Build the solution
+4) Build the solution.
-5) If successful, you should have a new TrueCrypt build in the 'Release' folder.
+5) If successful, there should be newly built TrueCrypt binaries in the 'Release' folder.